-In the spring of 2012, President Obama’s re-election team approached thirteen23 for a cross-platform mobile app to engage core supporters in grassroots-style campaigning.
-As lead designer on the app, I translated the existing campaign style into a design for the iPhone which was later adapted for Android.
+Nearly ten years ago, President Obama’s re-election team approached thirteen23 for a mobile app to engage core supporters in grassroots-style campaigning.
+As lead designer on the app, I translated the existing campaign style into a design for iOS 6.

 Released only a few months before Election Day (and, incredibly, on the same day as Mitt Romney’s team released their app), the app garnered much attention from the press.
 It also won Best in Category “Connecting” at the 2013 IxDA Interaction Awards, a Gold International Design Excellence Award from the Industrial Designers Society of America, and a “Social Impact Notable” distinction at the Core77 Design Awards.

 “[The app] shows a deep understanding of the potential of the technology and is directly tied to the ultimate goal — winning the election.”